lohedges/aabbcc/README.md

 tree.removeParticle(index);
 ```

-where `index` is the index of the particle to be removed.
-Indices are ordered
+where `index` is the key for the particle to be removed.
+(You'll need to
-in the sequence in which particles were inserted into the tree (you'll need to
-keep track of these).
+keep track of the keys).

 #### Querying the tree
 You can query the tree for overlaps with a specific particle, or for overlaps